 One of the most important things people can do is arm themselves with knowledge about the opioid epidemic.
 Knowledge is power and, in this case, can keep people from developing an addiction.
 Just how bad is the epidemic?
 In 2015, opioid drugs took the lives of more than 33,000 people.

-It’s also important to take note that opioids encompass a number of drugs.
+It is also important to take note that opioids encompass a number of drugs.
 They include not only prescription medicines but also illegal street drugs such as heroin.
 Regardless if people get the drugs from the street or their doctors, all opioids are addictive.
+An addiction to opioids often requires an opioid detox center in order to cleanse your body from the drug.

-People also need to know that this epidemic isn’t slowing down.
+People also need to know that this epidemic is not slowing down.
 In 2015, 135,000 people tried heroin for the very first time.
 Stats show that teens and young adults are curious about heroin and other opioid drugs.

 Doctors Are Part of the Problem

 Opioid drugs have their place in the medical field.
-However, it’s extremely important that people take these drugs how their doctors prescribe.
+However, it is extremely important that people take these drugs how their doctors prescribe.
 Taking larger doses or taking doses more often can increase the chances of developing an addiction.
+It is important to speak to your doctor if you feel that your medication is no longer working.

 Avoid Anti-Anxiety Medicines While Taking Opioids

-Studies show that people shouldn’t take anti-anxiety medications when they take opioids.
-Those who take both are more likely to develop an addiction than those who don’t.
+Studies show that people should not take anti-anxiety medications when they take opioids.
+Those who take both are more likely to develop an addiction than those who do not.

 One reason is that clinical anxiety and addiction are both mental disorders.
-When people suffer from one disorder, it’s easy for them to develop another.
-It’s important that they talk to their doctors about other ways to manage pain.
+When people suffer from one disorder, it is easy for them to develop another.
+It is important that they talk to their doctors about other ways to manage pain.

 Counseling is a great way to avoid falling victim to the opioid epidemic.
 Many people turn to opioid use as a result of anxiety or depression.
 Counseling can help them weed out the cause and stop an addiction before it starts.